 A distinctive year

-The year 2013 was distinctive by its cold winter climate that delayed the growth cycle and resulted in a later than usual October harvest The climate in 2013 resulted in a later than usual harvest on Moët & Chandon’s vineyards, unprecedented since 1991.
+The year 2013 was distinctive by its cold winter climate that delayed the growth cycle and resulted in a later than usual October harvest on Moët & Chandon’s vineyards, unseen since 1991.

 A late harvest,

 unprecedented since 1991